Medications and Supplements in hEDS

 See below for Medication Metabolization and Low-Dose Naltrexone

-Hypermobile Ehlers-Danlos syndrome (hEDS) is a complex, multisystem connective tissue disorder with no disease-modifying treatment.
+Hypermobile Ehlers-Danlos syndrome (hEDS) is a complex, multisystem connective tissue disorder with no disease-modifying treatment currently available.
 Management is highly individualized and relies on symptom control through a combination of medications, supplements, and nonpharmacologic strategies.
 This article synthesizes current clinical guidance, emerging therapies, and theoretical considerations across the full spectrum of hEDS and its common comorbidities, including postural orthostatic tachycardia syndrome (POTS), mast cell activation syndrome (MCAS), gastrointestinal dysmotility (abnormal movement of the digestive tract), psychiatric comorbidities, and nutritional deficiencies.
 It covers both acute and long-term issues across all age groups.

 Overview of Medication Use in hEDS